aragut/starter-academic/content/project/proyecto vigia/index.md

   icon_pack: fas
   name: Website
   url: https://proyectovigia.cl/
-summary: I have joined a project to review all current rulings of the Chilean Supreme dealing with private law matters.
-This will achieve more transparency and accountability and facilitate the task of accessing the most relevant cases and identifying trends.
+summary: I have joined a project that reviews and reports all current rulings of the Chilean Supreme dealing with private law matters.
+This will achieve more transparency and accountability and facilitate the task of accessing the most relevant cases and identifying emerging trends.
 tags:
 - supreme court
 - private law